jacobwhall/plaited/README.md

 ### Pandoc filter

 - embrace Pandoc AST, allowing other filters, templates, or Pandoc itself to make any formatting decisions
-- utilize [Panflute](https://github.com/sergiocorreia/panflute), and rely on it for managing the document's elements
+- use [Panflute](https://github.com/sergiocorreia/panflute) to manage document elements

 ### Jupyter client

 - embrace [Jupyter kernels](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) as the means of code execution
-- utilize [Jupyter Client](https://github.com/jupyter/jupyter_client) as the interface to the kernels
+- use [Jupyter Client](https://github.com/jupyter/jupyter_client) to interface with the kernels

 ### modern Python package